haraka/Haraka/docs/results.md

 #### Optional Arguments

-* txn    - store note in transaction? (default: false)
+* txn    - store results in transaction? (default: false)
-* hide   - note properties to hide from collated results (see collate)
+* hide   - results properties to hide from collated results (see collate)
 * order  - custom ordering of the collated summary (see collate)

 ### Exported functions

 #### save

 Store some information.
-Most calls to note will append data to the lists in the connection note.
+Most calls to results will append data to the lists in the connection results.
 The following lists are available:

     pass  - names of tests that passed fail  - names of tests that failed